 Thanksgiving marks the start of the holiday season.
 It’s the time of year for great food, good times with family, and celebration.
 Our anticipation of and obsession with food can seem at times like it’s the focus of the holiday.
-Many people struggle with eating mindfully on Thanksgiving and plenty find themselves in a food coma before the thought can even run through their mind.
+Many people struggle with eating mindfully on Thanksgiving and plenty find themselves in a food coma.
+Being more mindful throughout dinner makes us more present.

 Make this year different by practicing a few mindful eating techniques:

 - Check-in with your body: see how (truly) hungry you feel and if there are any particular foods you’re in the mood for.

 - Look at the food options: observe all the different foods available and how you can consciously portion out what foods are most appealing to you, with the consideration of how you want to feel afterward.

 - Take a moment before you eat: look at the abundance of food, express your gratitude for your plate and surroundings.